MSN vs. DNP - Which is Better?

 Overall, there is no way to say with authority if an MSN or DNP degree is right for you — both degree pathways will prepare you for an advanced practice role as an RN and both may provide leadership and expanded clinical opportunities.

-A DNP may be the right choice if you are looking to become a CRNA, or wish to serve in more senior leadership positions or to achieve the highest education level available in the nursing profession.
-The AACN is also advocating to move all APRN roles to a DNP program, so it may be advantageous to pursue a DNP if that move should take place.
-However, a DNP program may be more expensive and time-consuming than an MSN, so expense and your life circumstances (if you have to continue working or have family responsibilities, for instance) should be considered.
+The AACN is also advocating moving all APRN roles to a DNP program, so it may be advantageous to pursue a DNP if that move should take place.
+However, a DNP program may be more expensive and time-consuming than an MSN, so expenses and your life circumstances (if you have to continue working or have family responsibilities, for instance) should be considered.